Robert Atwell

-Robert Ronald Atwell (born 3 August 1954) is a British Anglican bishop, writer, and former Benedictine monk.
-Since April 2014, he has been the Bishop of Exeter.
-From 2008 to 2014, he was Bishop of Stockport, a suffragan bishop in the Diocese of Chester.
+Robert Ronald Atwell (born 3 August 1954) is a British Anglican retired bishop, writer, and former Benedictine monk.
+From 2014 until 2023, he served as the Bishop of Exeter; from 2008 to 2014, he was Bishop of Stockport, a suffragan bishop in the Diocese of Chester.

 Early life and education

 Atwell was born on 3 August 1954 in Ilford, Essex, United Kingdom.
 He was educated at Wanstead High School, a comprehensive school in Wanstead, London.
 He studied theology at St John's College, Durham, and graduated with a Bachelor of Arts (BA) degree in 1975.
 In 1976, he entered Westcott House, Cambridge to train for the priesthood.
 During his training, he spent a period of time in Rome studying at the Venerable English College, a Roman Catholic seminary, and at the Pontifical Gregorian University, a pontifical university.
 Following his ordination, he continued his studies and completed a Master of Letters (MLitt) degree from Durham University in 1979.